fshostme/docs/docs/cs2/rcon.md

 | ------------ | ----------- |
 | !esl5on5     | This is a default esl5on5 file (No Ready system!) |
 | !scrim       | Scrim config with all rounds enabled (None pause/unpause command!) |
+| !prac        | Default Practice CFG (**There are no public commands available! - If you need .throw, .bot and other commands - you'll need a Pro server**)
 | !dm          | Deathmatch Gamemode |
 | !retake      | Retake Gamemode |
 | !wingman     | Wingman Gamemode |